-For example, a rising sophomore will read two books of their choice; rising sophomores enrolled in Honors English 10 will also read Ernest Gaines’ A Lesson Before Dying.
+For example, a rising junior will read two books of their choice; rising juniors enrolled in Honors Dystopian Literature will also read Margaret Atwood’s The Handmaid’s Tale.

-The complete list of summer reading book choices along with links to their descriptions can be viewed here.
+- Click here for the complete list of summer reading book choices along with links to their descriptions.

-The list of required summer reading for honors courses can be found here.
+- Click here for the list of required summer reading for honors courses.

-For students taking Ancient History Honors, Cambridge AS Level - International Relations, Honors Economics, Honors European History, or Honors U.S. History, the following assignment is due the first day of class.
+For students taking Honors History classes (Ancient History Honors, Cambridge AS Level - International Relations, Honors European History, or Honors U.S. History), the following assignment is due the first day of class: